nilovelez/machete/readme.txt

 3. This is not your typical tracking script...

 == Changelog ==

+= 3.2.2 =
+*  Maintenance URL whitelist made more restrictive by request.
+Only 'wp-login.php' and 'wp-admin' accepted now
+* Changed the admin stylesheet handle to prevent HUGE SVG icons on update

 = 3.2.1 =
 * Urgent fix: Fixes typo that prevented the maintenance page to work properly.